kliam11/kliam11/README.md

 ## Projects

-I try to keep this list up to date as much as possible.
-Here are some of my projects:
+Here are some of my projects that I have built either on my own time or for school:

+### Personal

 [Earth Satellite Tracker](https://github.com/kliam11/satellite-tracker) (*IN PROGRESS*)

+### School